cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 Draft specification: https://github.com/Sekenre/cbor-ordered-map-spec/blob/master/CBOR_Ordered_Map.md

-The above defined tag 130 may be used instead to encode maps where the insertion order of key-value pairs must be preserved.
+The above defined tag 130 may be used instead to encode map-like data items where the order of the key-value pairs is semantically significant.

 ### Tag TDB280 ###